-11d - Desktop Publishing
+A.11.4 - Desktop Publishing

-Select information from oral, visual, material, print, or electronic sources.
-Organize and record information in a variety of formats and reference sources appropriately.
-Select and use appropriate tools and technologies to accomplish tasks.
-Draw conclusions based on information and evidence.
-Use language that is respectful of human diversity.
-Support their ideas and opinions with information or observations.
-Present information and ideas orally, visually, concretely, or electronically.
+Skills 4-S-200 Select information from oral, visual, material, print, or electronic sources.
+4-S-201 Organize and record information in a variety of formats and reference sources appropriately.
+4-S-203 Select and use appropriate tools and technologies to accomplish tasks.
+4-S-302 Draw conclusions based on information and evidence.
+4-S-401 Use language that is respectful of human diversity.
+4-S-402 Support their ideas and opinions with information or observations.
+4-S-403 Present information and ideas orally, visually, concretely, or electronically.
+4-S-403 Present information and ideas orally, visually, concretely, or electronically.